top of page

 Programme of Support for Families

-We are pleased to introduce our programme of support for families for 2023/24 at Great Western Academy.
+We are pleased to introduce our programme of support for families for term 3 & 4 2025/26 at Great Western Academy.
 Our core value of care extends beyond the classroom door, and we would like to offer families this programme of support to help and encourage parents and carers to engage in their own learning, as well as supporting their child even further.

-Below is our programme of support for 2023/24.
+Below is our programme of support for 25/26.
 Each session explains how you can join.
 If a session is sign up, a link will be sent out shortly in advance of the event.
 If a session is invitation only, but you feel it may benefit yourself or your child, please do get in touch.
-Sessions highlighted in yellow will also be open to some of our local primary schools and information will be sent out a week prior to the event.
+Sessions highlighted in orange are online.
+The programme of support will be updated in each full term, with a new and exciting offer.

 Click to download Programme.